ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 The term *mature* projects denotes those libraries which already released several versions.
-Developers of mature projects should apply previous changes in the ``main`` branch of their project and then *cherry-pick* these changes in the latests three stable release branches.
+Developers of mature projects should apply previous changes in the ``main`` branch of their project and then *cherry-pick* these changes in the latest three stable release branches.
 This ensures that the multi-version documentation is able to function as desired.

 For future releases of your project, since the new ``release/X.Y`` branches are